Brendangrubb/message-board/README.md

 ## Planning

 #### Basic UI
 * On the main page of the forum, the user is able to post a question.
 They are also able to view a list of all questions currently posed to the forum.
 The user is able to click on any of the questions on the main page to see more detailed information about the question and questioner.
 From this page, users can delete questions or post answers or comments to that question.
-They will also be able to delete their answers/comments.

 #### MVP Checklist
 **Initial Files**